Northern Ramen Locals Love: 3 Asahikawa Ramen Shops That Will Make You Forget All Your Troubles

 Asahikawa Ramen is the local ramen variety in Asahikawa City, Hokkaido.
-This ramen is flavored with soy sauce, uses thick wavy noodles, and is classically served with a broth using pork bones and chicken as well as fish broth giving this dish a complex flavor that is high in fat content.
+This ramen is flavored with soy sauce, uses thick wavy noodles, and is classically served with a broth using pork bones and chicken as well as fish broth, giving this dish a complex flavor that is high in fat content.

-Now there are many Asahikawa Ramen shops in the city, but we'd like to share three of our recommended favorites.
+There are many Asahikawa Ramen shops in the city, but we'd like to share three of our recommended favorites.

 Founding of the Asahikawa Ramen Village

-In 1947, "Ramen house Aoba" which started as a small shop in the city center, along with "Hachiya" (The Bee House) a former ice cream shop started making this ramen in the same year, and now are long-established stores.
-It is from these humble times it is said the classic style of Asahikawa Ramen was born.
+In 1947, Ramen House Aoba, which began as a small shop in the city center, and Hachiya (The Bee House), a former ice cream shop, both started making this ramen.
+These long-established stores are credited with creating the classic style of Asahikawa Ramen during those humble beginnings.

 1. Ramen House Aoba: The orthodox choice for Asahikawa Ramen